ManzanaNaranja/Digital-Metronome-Project/README.md

 ## High-Level Software Description

 ### Timer Module
 The timer module is used to generate precise ticks for the metronome.
-It is configured with a **prescaler of 32** and a **21 MHz clock**, resulting in:
+It is configured with a prescaler of 32 and a 21 MHz clock, resulting in:
 Ticks per second = 21,000,000 / 32 = 656,250 ticks per second.

 ### Interrupts & Button Debouncing